Background

 You have trouble negotiating and feeding in society and other aspects of the world that you reside in could be material aspects, could be other people.

-This ontological insecurity, this has a profound impact, your inability to trust the universe so to speak.
+This ontological insecurity this has a profound impact, your inability to trust the universe so to speak.
 That affects your well-being.

 There's research that indicates that ontological insecurity is associated with poor physical and mental health, with offending behavior, with housing instability and insecurity, with national conflict, with mental health disorders such as narcissism, schizoid, paranoid and borderline personality disorder.

+So this is the concept of ontological insecurity.
 In the description you will find literature about this concept.

 The next video will be dedicated to another one of Anthony Giddens' revolutionary concepts at the time and that is the reflexive self.

+It is such a pity that we discard yesterday's concepts and ideas as so much used laundry because there's such vast richness in the last hundred years of psychology that we no longer have access to.
 We have excluded from curricula and syllabi all over the world and our youth, our young ones, they are no longer exposed to these riches, these treasures and I'm doing my best to reintroduce them through my videos with the limited appeal that they have.

 Thank you for listening and proceed now to the next lecture about the reflexive self.